etscheelk/ChapelTests/chapelWriting/intro.md

     sayGoodbye();
 }

+writeln("main thread!");
 ```

-Here, the `cobegin` statement will create three tasks.
+Here, the `cobegin` statement will create three tasks that may execute in any order, and all must complete before execution in the main thread continues.

+Variables such as `sync` and `atomic` variables allow for inter-task communication.
+Chapel makes it very simple to conceptualize and program task parallel programming

 ## Beginning Language Specification